 In addition, the Company evaluates the entire portfolio to determine whether the portfolio has any impairment that requires a valuation allowance on the remainder of the loan portfolio.
-As of December 31, 2015, 2014 and 2013, the Company did not recognize any impairment charges with respect to its loans held for investment.
+For the years ended December 31, 2016, 2015 and 2014, the Company did not recognize any impairment charges with respect to its loans held for investment.

 Loans are generally placed on non-accrual status when principal or interest payments are past due 30 days or more or when there is reasonable doubt that principal or interest will be collected in full.
 Accrued and unpaid interest is generally reversed against interest income in the period the loan is placed on non-accrual status.
 Interest payments received on non-accrual loans may be recognized as income or applied to principal depending upon management's judgment regarding the borrower's ability to make pending principal and interest payments.
-Non-accrual loans are restored to accrual status when past due principal and interest is paid and, in management's judgment, are likely to remain current.
+Non-accrual loans are restored to accrual status when past due principal and interest are paid and, in management's judgment, are likely to remain current.
 The Company may make exceptions to placing a loan on non-accrual status if the loan has sufficient collateral value and is in the process of collection.